 - As with most things in life, you get what you pay for.
 Find out what your case may cost you in attorney fees and what payment plan options are offered.
 Ask about additional fees or costs that you might be responsible for and how those might be billed to you, if at all.
 It is important that all of this be stated in any representation agreement you may sign.
 While cost is certainly a factor, you should not consider choosing your lawyer exclusively on price.
 If your case is very aggressive and argumentative, you may want to consider hiring a firm that has the resources to handle a high volume of work.

-If you are interested in scheduling a consultation with one of our attorneys, give us a call, send us an email or fill out the “Client Intake Form” on this page.
-We prefer in person consultations, but also offer telephone consults; simply let us know your preference when scheduling.
+If you are interested in scheduling a consultation with one of our attorneys, give us a call or send us an email.
+We prefer in person consultations, but also offer telephone or Zoom consults; simply let us know your preference when scheduling.

 Disclaimer: Please be advised that the consultation in and of itself does not create an ongoing attorney-client relationship, absent an executed retainer agreement or the express written consent of Marcellino & Tyson, PLLC.